- Entertaining hatchback

 The Corolla hatch XSE trim level adds fog lights, 18-inch wheels, a 7.0-inch driver information display, leather-trimmed seats, power adjustable heated front seats, dual-zone climate control, blind-spot monitors, and satellite radio.
 Navigation, wireless cellphone charging, an eight-speaker audio system are optional extras.

-Most hatchback shoppers would be best suited at the SE trim level, which includes many of the same safety features and infotainment features that pricier versions will get, including Apple CarPlay (sorry Android owners).
+Most hatchback shoppers would be best suited at the SE trim level for about $22,000, which includes many of the same safety features and infotainment features that pricier versions will get, including Apple CarPlay (sorry Android owners).

 2019 Toyota Corolla

-The 2019 Toyota Corolla Hatchback is a fuel-sipper—at least in certain configurations
+The 2019 Toyota Corolla Hatchback is a fuel-sipper, but the sedan is just average.

-We rate the 2019 Toyota Corolla at 7 out of 10 for its fuel economy, with a bunch of asterisks attached to that score.
+The 2019 Toyota Corolla can be a miserly compact car, but its 6 out of 10 score comes with a host of asterisks.
 (Read more about how we rate cars.)

 On its own, the Corolla Hatchback would score 7 points on our scale, while sedans with the standard manual transmission would score just 5 points.